TechRhino1/TechRhino1/README.md

 ## 🙋‍♂️ About Me

-I'm a passionate Full Stack Web Developer and I am interested in developing new things which excite me a lot.
-I love exploring new technologies and being a practitioner, I like to stay on top of latest trends :)
+I'm a passionate Full Stack Web Developer and I am interested in developing new things which excites me a lot.
+I love exploring new technologies and being a practitioner, I like to stay on top of the latest trends :)

 - 📫 How to reach me **hashimmusaliar.s@gmail.com**